 Weekend Brunch at Vero Beach Hotel

 One of my favorite hotels in this travel destination is also the home to one of my favorite places to get brunch on the barrier island.
 Cobalt, the beachfront Vero Beach restaurant, serves brunch every Saturday and Sunday from 8:00am-3:00pm and it is as picture perfect as you can imagine.
-Make sure to grab a table on the outdoor patio and stay for drinks around the fire pits after your meal.
+Highly recommend grabbing a table outside and order the Bloody Mary, Avocado Toast, any of the Cobalt Benedicts and the TUNA NACHOS!

 Pelican Island National Wildlife Refuge